agkozak/agkozak-zsh-prompt/README.md

     - There is now a command-line function, `agkozak-zsh-prompt`, that can be used to change asynchronous methods on the fly.
     - `subst-async` has been tweaked a bit to provide stability and speed on all systems.
     - WSL now defaults to `usr1` and falls back to `subst-async`, as they are faster on WSL than `zsh-async`.
-    - The prompt tries, when it can, to work around a glitch in ZSH that causes the last line of STDOUT to disappear when the screen is redrawn (this is only a problem with multiline prompts).
-This works in the left prompt for prompts of two or more lines.
+    - Setting `AGKOZAK_GLITCH_FIX=1` works around a glitch in ZSH that causes the last line of STDOUT to disappear when there is a newline in the left prompt and the screen is redrawn.
+The fix involves simply `print`ing all but the last line of the left prompt and then storing the last line in `PROMPT`.
+All changeable elements of the left prompt must be in the last line and stored in `PROMPT`, so `AGKOZAK_LEFT_PROMPT_ONLY=1` is exempt from this glitch fix.
+When `AGKOZAK_GLITCH_FIX` is on, exit codes will be displayed in the last line, just before the prompt character (`%`, or whatever you have chosen to use).
-    - By popular demand, it is now possible to use `AGKOZAK_LEFT_PROMPT_ONLY=1` with `AGKOZAK_MULTILINE=0`.
+    - By popular demand, it is now possible to use `AGKOZAK_LEFT_PROMPT_ONLY=1` with `AGKOZAK_MULTILINE=0`, although the two options together may be visually unappealing on a slow system or when working with very large Git repos.
     - In the interests of speed, `WARN_CREATE_GLOBAL` and `WARN_NESTED_VAR` are only enabled when you set `AGKOZAK_PROMPT_DEBUG=1`.
 - v3.5.0 (November 15, 2019)
     - The prompt now supports the [zdharma ZSH plugin unload function standard](https://github.com/zdharma/Zsh-100-Commits-Club/blob/master/Zsh-Plugin-Standard.adoc#unload-fun) which is currently implemented by the zplugin framework.
 When the function `agkozak-zsh-prompt_plugin_unload` is invoked, the state of the shell before agkozak-zsh-prompt was loaded is restored.